SamuelParkerTech/BC-Hackathon2-InfoQuiz-JavaScript/README.md

 Interactive/animations for the results answers - cards transition/flip around.

 ## Testing
-JavaScript testing - Correct Answer =/= correct/incorrect - does this work?/
+JavaScript testing - Correct Answer =/= correct/incorrect - does this work?
-Is the score calculated correctly?/
+Is the score calculated correctly?
-Are there any page errors?/
+Are there any page errors?
-Is it responsive on all pages? /
+Is it responsive on all pages?

 ## Validator Testing
-HTML - /
+HTML -
-CSS - /
+CSS -
-No errors were found when passing through the official (Jigsaw) validator/
+No errors were found when passing through the official (Jigsaw) validator

 ## Credits
-Authors of the Project -/
+Authors of the Project -
-Aeryzx Rose - Project Lead/
+Aeryzx Rose - Project Lead
-Tanika /
+Tanika
-Samuel Parker - /
+Samuel Parker

 ## Content Credit
 Balsamiq for Wireframes/
-Canva for the Answer Images (A,B,C,D)/
+Canva for the Answer Images (A,B,C,D)
-GitHub for code management/
+GitHub for code management
-Gitpod for coding/
+Gitpod for coding
-FontAwesome/
+FontAwesome

 ## Further Thoughts